When you’re deep in debt, you just want out.

 Obsessively Track Your Spending – Are you obsessed with controlling your spending?
 Maybe you need this extra motivation to help you avoid future debt, and to provide extra room in your budget for fast debt reduction payoff.
 Track your spending with Personal Capital, or consider a zero based budget.

 Become a Freegan – Along those same lines, consider becoming some what of a freegan (a person who tries to use only free products and services).
 You don’t have to change your entire life forever, but it will surely help to get rid of debt if you can devote most of your extra income to debt reduction.
 Using free products and services only will help you do this.

-Consider Getting Help – If you’re not a do it yourself kind of person, enlist the services of a service like Ready for Zero to help you get rid of your credit card debt.
+Consider Getting Help – If you’re not a do it yourself kind of person, enlist the services of the Pay Off Debt app (see below) to help you get rid of your credit card debt.

 Have anymore tips or trick for how to get rid of credit card debt fast?